Manitoba Liberal Party: Origins and early development (to 1883)

-The party under Thomas Greenway (1883–1904)
+Leadership of Thomas Greenway (1883–1904)

-Also in 1882, Thomas Greenway formed a new organization known as the Provincial Rights Party.
+In 1882, Thomas Greenway formed a new organization known as the Provincial Rights Party, which called for greater provincial control over resources and the railway.

 Based in the province's rural areas, this group soon surpassed the Winnipeg Liberals as the dominant opposition to Norquay.
 After the election of 1883, Greenway united the opposition MLAs into the Manitoba Liberals (which were soon recognized as a de facto political party).
 For the next 21 years, Greenway's control over the party would be unchallenged.

-Greenway's Liberals took power in 1888 and ended the Canadian Pacific Railway's monopoly in the province.
+Following the 1888 general election, Greenway's Liberals took power and formed Manitoba's first declared partisan government.
+As premier, Greenway ended federal disallowance of Manitoba railway legislation and the Canadian Pacific Railway's monopoly, bringing the Northern Pacific into the province to induce competition in freight rates.

 The Greenway government's most notable feat in office was curtailing the rights of Manitoba's French Canadian population.
 Manitoba had been founded as a bilingual province, but Greenway's government provoked the Manitoba Schools Question, ending the educational rights of (predominantly French) Catholics, and making the public school system entirely English and Protestant.
 English became the province's sole official language.

 Greenway was able to win large majorities in 1892 and 1896, based largely on single-issue populism relating to the schools question.
 After this was resolved in 1897, his government became increasingly directionless.

-The Liberals were defeated by the Manitoba Conservative Party in 1899.
+In 1899, the Liberals were defeated by the Hugh John Macdonald-led Manitoba Conservative Party.

 The Liberals were unable to regain their previous support base in the decade that followed.
 Greenway continued to lead the party through a disastrous 1903 campaign, winning only 9 seats.
-He resigned in 1904 to run for federal office.
+He resigned in 1904 to run for federal office as MP for Lisgar.